-Chart can efficiently handle real-time data as illustrated in the screenshots below.
+Chart can efficiently handle real-time data as illustrated in the following screenshots.
 Updates are optimized to be smooth and flicker-free.

 Smart labels are just one of the built-in optimization techniques that ensure data point labels do not overlap when rendered next to data points.

-Save time by persisting the appearance of a chart created at design time, as well as run time, as a template.
+Save time by persisting the appearance of a chart created at design time or runtime as a template.
 Apply the saved style to a new chart by loading the template.